fleetdm/fleet/docs/REST API/rest-api.md

 ### Get software

-Returns information about the specified software title.
+Returns information about the specified software.
 By default, `versions` are sorted in descending order by the `hosts_count` field.

 `GET /api/v1/fleet/software/titles/:id`